microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-02.md

 ## Tips
-- You can choose to use either GitHub Actions or Azure DevOps Pipelines for this exercise.
-- If using GitHub actions, a sample workflow (deploy.yml) can be found at Student/Resources/Challenge-02 in the Files tab of WhatTheHack - AIS Teams channel.
-- If using Azure Pipelines, a sample YAML pipeline (azure-pipelines.yaml) can be found at Student/Resources/Challenge-02 in the Files tab of WhatTheHack - AIS Teams channel.

 ## Advanced Challenges
 - In your GitHub Actions workflow or Azure DevOps pipeline, rather than having a single task that deploys your Bicep template straight to Azure, extend it to include some or all of the suggested tasks:
     - Linting and validating your Bicep code.
     - Adding a preview job to see what will be deployed to Azure and an approval step before deploying your template.